-It is not necessary to go into the assumptions and qualifications of the programming 'inefficiencies' of duopoly channel advertiser-supported broadcasting markets.
-Suffice it to say that, as the number of channels increases, and if the audience is diverse, even commercial advertiser-supported channels will not slavishly broadcast the same lowest-common-denominator programming.
-But, more to the point, the bête noir of supporters of PSB - American network television - was portrayed as a cultural wasteland, which careful research showed was not the case (Gallagher 1989).
+It is not necessary to go into the assumptions and qualifications of the programming "inefficiencies" of small channel advertiser-support broadcasting markets.
+Suffice it to say that as the number of channels increases and if the audience is diverse even commercial advertiser-supported channels will not slavishly broadcast the same lowest common denominator programming.
+But more to the point is that the bete noir of supporters of PSB - American network television - was portrayed as a cultural wasteland which careful research showed was not the case (Gallagher, 1989).
 This is evident from the popularity and production standards of American network television programmes and the fact that they are now shown on British PSB and commercial channels.

-The paradox of PSB (see Veljanovski 1988b, 1989e) is that its past and present structure does not maximise programme diversity.
-It is a hybrid structure that harnesses commercial programming in order to effectively cross-subsidise the provision of what is deemed PSB.
-In the case of the BBC, this is done by broadcasting a large quantity of popular programmes bought from the US as well as other programming on BBC1 in order to maintain its viewer share and thereby justify the universal licence fee.
+The paradox of PSB (see Veljanovski, 1989e and 1988b) is that it past and present structure does not maximise programme diversity.
+It is a hybrid structure which harnesses commercial programming in order to effectively cross-subsidise the provision of what is deemed PSB.
+In the case of the BBC, this is done by maintaining its audience share by broadcasting a large quantity of popular programmes bought from the US as well as other programming on BBC1 in order to maintain its viewer share and thereby justify the universal licence fee.
 This programming could easily be profitably shown on commercial television stations without any PSB remit.
-Moreover, it is obvious that if the BBC devoted most of its funds to programme production and scheduling different to that shown on commercial free-to-air services, much more diversity could be introduced into the terrestrial broadcast segment for the same licence fee revenues.
-As will be described later, such a reform is relatively easily done without too much structural change to the present terrestrial PSB system.
+Moreover, it is obvious that if the BBC devoted most of its funds to programme production and scheduling to that shown on commercial free to air services, much more diversity could be introduced into the terrestrial broadcast segment for the same licence fee revenues.
+This, as will be described later, such a reform is relatively easily done without too much structural change to the present terrestrial PSB system.

-Taken as a whole, the market failures case for PSB is weak.
-One may not like what the market produces and regard the Internet as crass and demeaning, but these opinions are largely a commentary on peoples' tastes and often reflect an elitist attitude.
-This is not to say that the pay TV and related markets work perfectly or would necessarily replicate the programming that would be generated and broadcast by PSB.
-But it is not the role of the market to replicate what is arbitrarily defined by the BBC or others commissioning PSB programmes, nor is it the function of the BBC and C4 to largely duplicate programming that would otherwise find a place on unregulated commercial video-delivery systems (Veljanovski 1999a,b, 2001).
+Taken as a whole the market failures case for PSB is weak.
+One may not like what the market produces and regard the Internet as crass and demeaning, but these opinions are largely a commentary on peoples' tastes and often reflects an elitist attitude.
+This is not to say that the pay TV and related markets work perfectly or would necessarily replicate the programming which would be generated and broadcast by PSB.
+But it is not the role of the market to replicate what is arbitrarily defined by the BBC or others commissioning PSB programmes, nor is it the function of the BBC and C4 to largely duplicate programming which would otherwise find a place on unregulated commercial video delivery systems (Veljanovski, 1999a & b, 2001).

-Furthermore, what is often missing from the debate, and even more serious analysis, is a recognition of the inefficiencies associated with the broadcast rationing and regulation that underpin the UK's PSB system.
-The Thatcher Government and the Peacock Committee were shocked by the inefficiency of ITV, and, more recently, the profligacy of the BBC has come to light.
+Further, what is often missing from the debate, and even more serious analysis, is a recognition of the inefficiencies associated with broadcast rationing and regulation which underpins the UK's PSB system.
+The Thatcher Government and the Peacock Committee were shocked by the inefficiency of ITV, and more recently the profligacy of the BBC has come to light.